Trump to roll out opioid plan Monday, including tougher punishment

 For months, the president has also been talking about stricter penalties for drug offenders.
 On Saturday at a political rally in Pennsylvania, Trump said allowing the death penalty for drug dealers is “a discussion we have to start thinking about.”

 “If somebody goes and shoots somebody, or kills somebody, they go away for life and they can even get the death penalty, right?
 One person.
 They shoot one person, they get the death penalty,” the president said.
-“A drug dealer will kill two thousand, three thousand, five thousand people during the course of his or her life.
+“A drug dealer will kill 2,000, 3,000, 5,000 people during the course of his or her life.
 Thousands of people are killed or their lives are destroyed, their families are destroyed.
-So you can kill thousands of people and go to jail for thirty days.
+So you can kill thousands of people and go to jail for 30 days.
 They catch a drug dealer, they don’t even put them in jail.”

 The White House official said the president is interested in a successful model in Singapore, and emphasized that Singapore’s methods are not just about enforcement but also include early intervention in schools and programs to help those in recovery assimilate back into the community.

-Note: CORRECTION (March 16, 2018, 5 p.m.): An earlier version of this article misidentified the current acting director of the Office of National Drug Control Policy.
-It is Jim Carroll, not Richard Baum.